A numerical range approach to Birkhoff-James orthogonality with applications

 \section{Using the general results in some interesting particular cases}

-We devote this section to apply the abstract results of the previous section in several settings.
+We devote this section to applying the abstract results of the previous section in several settings.
 We begin with a characterization of BJ-orthogonality in a dual space that extends \cite[Theorem~2.7]{SainPaulMal-JOT2018} to the complex case.
 The proof is immediate from Corollary \ref{cor:B-J-orth-Z-C}, Corollary \ref{cor:characterization-smooth}, and Goldstine's theorem.

 \begin{proposition} Let $Y$ be a Banach space, let $C\subset B_Y$ such that $\conv(C)$ is dense in $B_Y$.
 For $u^*, z^*\in Y^*$, we have that

 Moreover, the norm of $Y^*$ is smooth at $u^*$ if and only if the set